-4.14 Lockout Parameters Set Up Group
+4.17 Lockout Parameters Set Up Group

 These are the parameters that you will set to lockout any unauthorized changes to the recorder's configuration and calibration prompts.
+You must know the PASSWORD in order to change the Lockout configuration.
+Refer to Appendix B for more information on security lockout.

 Configuration can also be locked using S1 switch on the main printed circuit board.
-Refer to Subsection 2.9 - Configuration Lockout Switch.
-The chart plate can be sealed using a lead seal to provide a positive indication that the electronics and configuration lockout switch may have been accessed.
+Refer to Subsection 2.9 -Lockout Switch Configuration.